junyiwuu/blog/src/content/docs/researchStudy/differentiable Render/tinydiffrast.md

 - shader → 是 programmable 的部分
 - pipeline stage（raster / depth / blend）→ 是 fixed-function

-deferred shading:
+**deferred shading:**
 rasterization outputs image buffer that contain information related to triangle coverage and occlusion
 G-buffers: contain geometry and texture information

-Then the shading computation: use G-buffers to compute final color at each pixel.
+Then the shading computation: use G-buffers to c ompute final color at each pixel.
 So when **implementing differentiable rasterizer**, we must output buffers that provide sufficient information to support downstream shading operations.

 differentiable rasterizer**Commonly output 3 buffers:**